GRAIN SCOTCH WHISKY

 THE GRAIN WHISKY MARKET

 Historically, the single grain whisky category was not something that was bottled and marketed.
-It was and still is predominantly utilized in the production of blended whiskeys such as Dewar’s White Label, Johnnie Walker Red, and Jameson, to mention a few.
+It was and still is predominantly utilised in the production of blended whiskeys such as Dewar’s White Label, Johnnie Walker Red, and Jameson, to mention a few.

 It is easier and less expensive to make than single malt, which is made in batches.
 Single grains can create a high-quality blended whisky at a very reasonable price when mixed with single malts.
 Historically, the single grain whisky category was not something that was bottled and marketed.
 It was and still is predominantly utilised in the production of blended whiskies such as Dewar’s White Label, Johnnie Walker Red, and Jameson, to mention a few.

 It is easier and less expensive to make than single malt, which is made in batches.
 Single grains can create a high-quality blended whisky at a very reasonable price when mixed with single malts.
-The single grain category has gained popularity in recent years, with whisky companies producing some very excellent whisky expressions.
+The single grain category has gained popularity in recent years, with whisky companies producing some excellent whisky expressions.

 No comments: